List of writers' halls of fame: Kentucky Writers Hall of Fame (2013)

 These all seem to have significant Kentucky connections.

 Latin Songwriters Hall of Fame (2013)

 The Latin Songwriters Hall of Fame was founded in 2013 in Florida by two songwriters.

 Authors' Hall of Fame (Colorado, 2019)

-The Authors' Hall of Fame "celebrates the accomplishments of living and passed authors that have been connected to Colorado".
+The Colorado Authors Hall of Fame "celebrates the accomplishments of living and passed authors that have been connected to Colorado".
 Its all-volunteer-run 501c3, founded in 2014, had inductions in 2019 and 2021.